agu-z/sass3js/README.md

 ### sass > node-sass

 There are already a number of npm packages that do something similar to this one.
 However, most of them use [node-sass](https://www.npmjs.com/package/node-sass) instead of [sass](https://www.npmjs.com/package/sass).
 The latter is the official implementation and tools like [parcel](https://parceljs.org) recommend using it over the former.
-I didn't want to have both in my project.
+I didn't want to have both in my project so I made this.

 ### Type safety